IJuanTM/simpl/core/docker/README.md

 # Docker

 The recommended way to run this project locally - a PHP + Apache container (and, once the `db` add-on is installed, MariaDB), with no WAMP/XAMPP/local PHP/MySQL/Composer required.
-WAMP/XAMPP/Apache remains available as a manual alternative, see the main [README](../README.md#step-4-set-up-your-localhost).
+WAMP/XAMPP/Apache remains available as a manual alternative, see [Step 4](https://github.com/IJuanTM/simpl#step-4-set-up-your-localhost) of the main README.

 ## Prerequisites